-Superadobe or earth bag building was developed by Nader Khalili, an Iranian American architect, writer, and humanitarian.
-He developed the superadobe system in 1984, in response to a NASA call for designs for human settlements on the Moon and Mars.
-It wasn’t taken to the moon but the project was used after the Persian Gulf War when refugees were sent into Iran.
-This is when he applied his research to emergency shelters.
+Superadobe, or earthbag building, was developed by Nader Khalili, an Iranian American architect, writer, and humanitarian.
+He created the superadobe system in 1984 in response to a NASA call for designs for human settlements on the Moon and Mars.
+The technique wasn’t taken to the moon, but the project was used after the Persian Gulf War when refugees were sent to Iran.
+This was when he applied his research to emergency shelters.

-Nader built monolithic dome-shaped structures with arches out of grain bags and polypropylene tubes filled with dirt; any kind of dirt, even dry sand (with cement).
-His buildings tended to be solid as a rock and where tested to withstand earthquakes.
+Nader built monolithic dome-shaped structures with arches out of grain bags and polypropylene tubes filled with dirt, any dirt, and even dry sand (with cement).
+His buildings tended to be solid as a rock and were tested to withstand earthquakes.

 When my family and I arrived to live in Brazil, my dad Andre Soares was lucky enough to visit Cal-Earth in California.
 He loved the technique and was determined to take it back to Brazil.
-In 2000 he started creating small superadobe structures.
+So in 2000, he started creating small superadobe structures.
 Public reaction was mixed.
-As you can imagine, some people thought it was crazy, others considered it a great proposal for the Brazilian reality.
+As you can imagine, some people thought it was crazy; others considered it an excellent proposal for the Brazilian reality.

-At the time, Permaculture courses were happening regularly at Ecocentro IPEC so there was great demand for a closed kitchen.
-The weather and sometimes-cheeky monkeys would interfere with the cooking of the meals in our open space.
+At the time, Permaculture courses were happening regularly at Ecocentro IPEC, so there was a great demand for a closed kitchen.
+The weather and sometimes cheeky monkeys would interfere with the cooking of the meals in our open space.
 Andre decided to create a social project of participatory architecture.
 The aim was to include the women that used the kitchen in the design and construction of the building.

-So during one of our Permaculture Design Courses (PDC) the challenge was given to the students and many interesting projects resulted.
-These were presented to the local women’s group with the task to produce the kitchen.
+So during one of our Permaculture Design Courses (PDC), the challenge was given to the students and many exciting projects resulted.
+These were presented to the local women’s group to produce the kitchen.
 They made several appropriate changes and then decided on the final design.
 The group and the wider community also participated in the task force constructing the largest adobe kitchen in Brazil.
 And, as they say, the rest is history.

-Super adobe is possibly the fastest way to build walls with earth without machinery.
+Superadobe is the fastest way to build walls with the earth without machinery.
 It is a very flexible technique that supports various types of soil.
 Unlike other natural building techniques, there is no need to sift the soil through a frame.
-With a bit of physical effort, the walls are erected quickly.
+Instead, with a bit of physical effort, the walls are erected quickly.

 - A piece of pipe that will serve as a funnel (adapted from 250 mm PVC pipe)